Research

 Working Papers

-Irrigation Adoption in a Changing Landscape: A Combined Economic and Hydrologic Approach
+Irrigation in a Changing Landscape: A Combined Economic and Hydrologic Approach

 with Jamshid Jalali, Molly Sears, Sean A. Woznicki, Tao Liu, Oskar Marko, and Mirjana Radulović